arcturo/library/coffeescript/chapters/01_syntax.md

 ##String interpolation

 CoffeeScript brings Ruby style string interpolation to JavaScript.
-Double quotes strings can contain `#{}` tags, which contain a variable to be interpolated into the string.
+Double quotes strings can contain `#{}` tags, which contain expressions to be interpolated into the string.

 <span class="csscript"></span>